anonymous-pldi-2022/anonymous-pldi-2022/README.md

     $ make eval

-## Learning a specific subject
+## Learning a specific grammar
 You can also learn one specific grammar e.g. ints.
 The grammar must be in fuzzingbook format and must be located in `learn/handwritten`

 To learn the `ints` grammar, execute:

     $ cd learn/glade-py/src && python3 glade.py ints

-## Learning a new subject
+## Learning a new grammar
 To test a new grammar `mygrammar`, first place your grammar file in `learn/handwritten`.
 The grammar must be stored in fuzzingbook format.

-Next, generate the seed inputs by running the following command:
+Next, generate seed inputs by running the following command:

     $ cd learn/glade-py/src && python3 fuzz.py mygrammar